This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 #2 Bladder Control

-An 8 week old puppy doesn’t have greatest bladder control.
+An 8-week-old puppy doesn’t have the greatest bladder control.

 If you brought home a puppy recently then you may have already experienced your puppy going potty outside then coming inside and going potty again.